maoberlehner/markus-oberlehner-net/content/blog/how-the-bem-css-naming-scheme-can-improve-vue-component-architecture.md

 </template>
 ```

 In this simplified example of a `LatestArticles` component, we can see a pattern emerge: the *Element* part of the class names is prefixed (e.g. `LatestArticles__list-item` and `LatestArticles__list-headline`).
-In the first example, you might think about simply removing the prefix and defining a class like `LatestArticles__item` but a class name like this might be too generic and as we can see with the class `LatestArticles__list-headline` this approach won't work, because we already have a class named `LatestArticles__headline`.
+In the first example, you might think about simply removing the prefix and defining a class name like `LatestArticles__item` but a name like that might be too generic and as we can see with the class `LatestArticles__list-headline` this approach won't work, because we already have a class named `LatestArticles__headline`.

 **Prefixing class names like that, might be a good indicator for when it's time to refactor your component and splitting it up into multiple smaller components might be a good idea.**